Tuition, Holds & Collections

 If your parent or other family member is paying your tuition, you can set them up as an authorized user:

-- Scroll down to “Authorized User” and choose “set-up.”
+- Scroll down to choose "Send a payer invitation"

 By law, a student’s information cannot be released to anyone other than the student without a written release.
 Student information includes bills.
 If you need billing information, ask the student to complete a FERPA release form on My Evergreen.
 Learn more about the Family Educational Rights and Privacy Act (FERPA).